arukenimon/task-mgmt-system/README.md

 - Work in List, Calendar, and Kanban views, with shared filtering by client, team, assignee, status, priority, deadline, and free-text search.
 - Surface operational risk in the Overview: open work, overdue work, deadlines due soon, completion and on-time rates, workload by client, and workload by person.
 - Attach up to four task images (PNG, JPEG, or WebP; 5 MB each) to give assignments useful visual context.
-- Keep a task activity trail for creation, assignment, status changes, and completion.
+- Keep a live task activity trail for creation, assignment or removal, detail edits, status changes, and completion.
+- Receive a real-time in-app notification inbox for task assignments, removals, edits, status changes, and completion, with unread counts and a bulk mark-as-read action.
-- Send assignment and task-escalation notifications immediately after task writes, with an idempotent weekday deadline digest and cron recovery through the outbox worker.
+- Send assignment and task-escalation emails immediately after task writes, with an idempotent weekday deadline digest and cron recovery through the outbox worker.
 - Let Senior Directors maintain teams, invite and deactivate members, set roles, and manage active or archived clients.
 - Let every signed-in user maintain their own profile name and initials.